 Speedy appears in the episode Dawn of the Dead Man and is voiced by Jason Marsden.
 Batman, as a spirit, possesses Speedy to tell Green Arrow to dig up his grave.
 While Batman and Deadman deal with Gentleman Ghost, the two archers find his coffin and get the body out.
 They later fight against Craddock's army of the undead.
 He has appeared in several episodes since then.

-Crispin Freeman.
-He appears later in the series in his Red Arrow persona, though he never became Arsenal, like he does in the comics.
-He dislikes being called a sidekick and believes that he and the rest of the sidekicks will be taking their first steps in becoming members of the Justice League and gets angry when their big day turns out to be just 'a glorified backstage pass', ranting against both Aquaman and Green Arrow before angrily quitting his role as Speedy, mocking Aqualad, Kid Flash and Robin as he storms out of the Hall of Justice.
+In Young Justice Roy first appears as Speedy in "Independence Day".
+Red Arrow is voiced by Crispin Freeman.
+Roy and his mentor Green Arrow responded to Icycle Jr.'s attack on the bridge in Star City.
+He believes that he and the rest of the sidekicks will be taking their first steps in becoming members of the Justice League and gets angry when their big day turns out to be just 'a glorified backstage pass', ranting against both Aquaman and Green Arrow before angrily quitting his role as Speedy, mocking Aqualad, Kid Flash and Robin as he storms out of the Hall of Justice.
 He doesn't appear for the rest of the episode.

 In "Targets" Roy helps thwarts an assassination attempt on Lex Luthor by the assassin Cheshire.
 After losing her and failing to recapture her he asks Aqualad for assistance.
 And thus he acknowledges to Aqualad that the team does have his respect and that he will help them whenever necessary.
 In this episode, Roy seems to be thoroughly intrigued by the mysterious assassin Cheshire.